top of page

 G.A.R.
 Park

 G.A.R.
-Park was established by Greenwood Cemetery and the WRC (Woman’s Relief Corp) to honor the Civil War veterans.
+Park was established by Greenwood Cemetery and the WRC (Woman’s Relief Corp) to honor Civil War veterans.
 The WRC presented the memorial in this park on May 30, 1889.

 veteranhonorgarden2023.jpg